bozhiz/picasawebuploader/README.md

 + Use multiple threads for uploading.
 + Deal with duplicate picture and folder names, both on local and web collections.
   + Currently we just throw an exception when we detect duplicate names.
+# Sync the photo data time
+  + Un-resize photo will changed to the time which created on cloud, not the one in local

 Known Problems
 --------------
 + Quota limitation on per album
+  + Got exception (403, 'Forbidden', 'Photo limit reached.')
   + Only 2000 photos could be added per album
   + Split big directory to more small directories